richi1717/blog/_posts/2015-07-14-richi-thoughts.md

 My favorite lesson today was when we learned about sending it to github from terminal.
 The more I learn about terminal the more I enjoy it.
 It's just easier and faster to do it there.

 To be honest, today was a tad confusing.
 The speed sucked and whatnot but oh well.
 Figured it out by way of just doing it.

-Duane sucks.
+oh and...Keith sucks.

+lol jk